fireworks

 Once the states have been filled in, run the Create Symbol From States command.
 It will first display a dialog box to select a folder in the Common Library in which you want to store your new symbol.
 Remember that a symbol has to be stored within a sub-folder of the Common Library folder for it to appear in the panel.

-Once the symbol name has been entered, the command will add a new initial state called Symbol and copy the contents of each of the other states to the new one.
+Once the symbol name has been entered, the command will add a new initial state called Symbol to the document and copy the contents of each of the other states to the new one.
 The new symbol will be created on this first state.

 Using the symbol